tbone21w/MovieWorld-iOS-CoreData/README.md

       return managedObjectContext
      }()
    ```
- * Create the CoreData Model
+ * Create the CoreData Model - This is used to make the mapping to the data store and the relations between the objects and much more.
   * File > New > iOS CoreData and select Data Model
   * Select Next and name **MovieWorld** and save  (this matches the model name above)
    ![Single View Application](https://github.com/tbone21w/MovieWorld-iOS-CoreData/raw/master/resources/new_datamodel.png "New Data Model")